Eugenie Bouchard: 2014: First WTA Tour title, major final and top 5

 Bouchard suffered an opening-round exit at the Rosmalen Open as the third seed, where she lost to Vania King in three sets.
-At Wimbledon, Bouchard defeated Daniela Hantuchová, Sílvia Soler Espinosa, Andrea Petkovic, Alizé Cornet, and Angelique Kerber, all in straight sets, to make it to her third straight Grand Slam semifinal.
+At Wimbledon, Bouchard defeated Daniela Hantuchová, Sílvia Soler Espinosa, Andrea Petkovic, Alizé Cornet and Angelique Kerber, all in straight sets, to make it to her third straight major semifinal.
 In doing so, she became the first WTA player to make the semifinals of the first three majors of the season since Dinara Safina in 2009, and guaranteed her first top-10 ranking following the tournament.
-She then defeated world No. 3, Simona Halep, in straight sets to become the first Canadian-born player representing Canada to make it into a Grand Slam singles final, ultimately falling to Wimbledon 2011 champion Petra Kvitová in straight sets.
+She then defeated world No. 3, Simona Halep, in straight sets to become the first Canadian-born player representing Canada to make it into a Grand Slam singles final.
+She lost in the final to Wimbledon 2011 champion Petra Kvitová in straight sets.

 Bouchard was scheduled to start her US Open Series campaign at the Washington Open; however, she withdrew from the tournament citing a right knee injury.
 She played her first tournament since Wimbledon at the Rogers Cup in her hometown of Montreal.
 Seeded fifth, she received a first-round bye and faced Shelby Rogers in her opener.
 Bouchard suffered a shocking three-set loss.
 Bouchard was the seventh seed at the Cincinnati Open and lost again in three sets in the second round, this time to Svetlana Kuznetsova.
 At the US Open, she was defeated by Ekaterina Makarova in the fourth round.
 Bouchard received a main-draw wildcard (after forgetting to enter) to participate in the Hong Kong Open, but pulled out of the tournament due to heat stroke suffered at the US Open.
 She had been the image of promotion for the tournament and promoted widely.
 Her last-minute withdrawal sparked criticism, as she had allegedly agreed to appearance fees and signed contracts, to which the WTA responded by fining the tournament official.
 At the inaugural Wuhan Open, Bouchard reached her first WTA Premier-5 final with wins over Mona Barthel, Alison Riske, Alizé Cornet and No. 7, Caroline Wozniacki.
 She was defeated by Petra Kvitová in the final, in a rematch of the Wimbledon final.

 In October, Bouchard qualified for the 2014 WTA Finals, hosted in Singapore, and was joined by top players Serena Williams, Maria Sharapova, Petra Kvitová, Simona Halep, Agnieszka Radwańska, Ana Ivanovic, and Caroline Wozniacki, but she was eliminated in the round-robin stage.
 At the end of the 2014 season, she was named the Most Improved Player by the WTA.
 On November 24, 2014, it was announced that Saviano and Bouchard were parting ways.

 Bouchard finished the season ranked No. 7 in the world.